12 ways to get the best from your biscuit joiner

 If you're cutting multiple biscuit slots in wide side panels, such as for shelves in a bookcase or cabinet, make a T-square for repeatable accuracy.
 Glue and screw the parts together at exactly 90°.
 After the glue dries, mark biscuit centerlines on the arm.
 Now use the T-square to line up your biscuit joiner for cutting slots in the case sides and mating shelves, referencing the T-square from the same edges.

 10. Enjoy lots of options with this all-purpose biscuit jig

 If you do a lot of biscuit joinery, you'll appreciate this versatile jig, with fences and guides that make cutting slots easy and accurate, including on beveled and mitered workpieces.
 Build it according to the plan in issue 161 (February/March 2005) or download it for free at woodmagazine.com/biscuitjig.
 Mount your biscuit joiner in the jig, clamp the jig to your workbench, and you have a rock-solid workstation.

 11. Jazz up mitered corners with splines

 Splines add both strength and visual appeal to normally weak miter joints, especially when you make the spline from a contrasting wood species.
-Cutting the spline slots on your tablesaw requires a tall jig, but you can cut them easily and quickly with your biscuit joiner and the attached fence jig, see PDF file below.
+Cutting the spline slots on your tablesaw requires a tall jig, but you can cut them easily and quickly with your biscuit joiner and the attached fence jig, see drawing below.

 Here's how to do it.
 First, assemble your mitered project and allow the glue to dry.
 Cut two mirror-image triangles, as shown, mounting them to your joiner's fence with machine screws and nuts.
 Set your joiner's cutting depth as deep as you can.
 Trap the mitered corner in the fence jig and plunge a cut centered on the workpiece's thickness.
 Then glue in the spline of your choice.
 When dry, trim it and sand flush.